d2l-ai/d2l-en/chapter_introduction/index.md

   are both testimony to this progress.
-  Even amateur doodlers can produce photorealistic images based on just sketches that describe how the layout of a scene looks like :cite:`Park.Liu.Wang.ea.2019`.
+  Even amateur doodlers can produce photorealistic images based on just sketches that describe how the layout of a scene looks :cite:`Park.Liu.Wang.ea.2019`.

 * In many cases, a single GPU is insufficient to process the large amounts of data available for training.